In episode 198 of our weekly Hump Day Hangouts, one viewer asked about the best way to incorporate a comment section in a website.

 The exact question was:

-In episode 136 of Semantic Mastery’s weekly Hump Day Hangouts, one participant asked how to use rel canonical to make a money site rank above a Google site.
+In the 198th episode of Semantic Mastery’s weekly Hump Day Hangouts, one participant asked how the team signs clients for rank and rent video services.

 The exact question was: